krorvik/viperpit/articles/inputs.md

 # Breakout board and pin use

 I designed an easy breakout board for the 3.2 and 3.5, that you can download and use freely.
+Note that the matrix boards to the left were rejected due to ghosting issues.
+They would only really be useful for momentary functions.

 These boards assume: